TODAY is the last day to establish your safe harbor 401(k) with Employee Fiduciary for 2025.

 Retroactive Plan Adoption

-• The retroactive deferrals are only made for that first plan year.
+• Retroactive deferrals are made only for the first plan year.

 Some Basic Education Can Mean Big Tax Savings!

-401(k) plans offer valuable tax benefits to both employees and employers.
-One of the most valuable employer benefits is the deductibility of plan contributions.
+401(k) plans provide valuable tax benefits for both employees and employers.
+One of the most powerful benefits for employers is the ability to deduct plan contributions.